John Titor: Criticism and discussion

-The New Republic described Titor as the most famous of several internet forum posters who claimed to be time travelers.
+The New Republic described Titor as the most famous of several Internet forum posters who claimed to be time travelers.

-An Italian television program, Voyager – Ai confini della conoscenza, aired the results of an investigation of John Titor on May 19, 2008.
+An Italian television program, Voyager — Ai confini della conoscenza, aired the results of an investigation of John Titor on May 19, 2008.
 Private investigator Mike Lynch found no registry evidence, past or present, of any individual named John Titor.
-He did, however, identify the John Titor Foundation, which was a for-profit company formed on September 16, 2003, and had no office or address other than a rented post box in Kissimmee, Florida.
+He did, however, identify the John Titor Foundation, which was a for-profit company formed on September 16, 2003, and had no office or address other than a rented mail box in Kissimmee, Florida.
 An IP address connected with Titor also geolocated to Kissimmee.

-In 2009, a report by John Hughston of the Hoax Hunter website pointed to Larry Haber, a Florida entertainment lawyer, as the CEO of the foundation.
+In 2009, a report by John Hughston of the Hoax Hunter Web site pointed to Larry Haber, a Florida entertainment lawyer, as the CEO of the foundation.
 Lynch concluded that Larry Haber and his brother Richard, a computer scientist, were very likely the men behind John Titor, whom they actually introduced in 1998, accompanied by different predictions, including chaos due to the Y2K "bug".
 John Hughston also reported that John Titor is a trademark registered with the United States Patent and Trademark Office; the Titor trademark is now classified as "Abandoned".

 In 2018, multimedia artist Joseph Matheny, creator of the alternate reality game Ong's Hat, said that he worked as a consultant for the unnamed individuals responsible for the legend.
 John Titor "is a story that was created as a literary experiment by people who were observing what I was doing with Ong's Hat and these people wanted to do something like that.
 I was a consultant on the project, [but] it wasn't my project."

+Archival record

+The original forum threads on the Time Travel Institute remain the primary documentary record of the Titor posts, preserving the complete chronological sequence of claims and community responses as they occurred between 2000 and 2001.
+The forum, which has maintained continuous access to the original material since the posts were made, has been cited as a primary source by journalists and researchers, including The Telegraph, The New Republic, and Thrillist.
+The 1998 faxes to Art Bell and the October 2000 IRC conversation log are also preserved on the forum.

+In 2003, the John Titor Foundation published a book, John Titor: A Time Traveler's Tale (ISBN 1-59196-436-9), which compiled and annotated the posts; the book is now out of print.
+A separate Web site, johntitor.com, also compiled the posts around the same time, rearranging them into a narrative format, though it did not always preserve the original posting dates.